raine/Lolgato/README.md

 ## Features

 - Automatically turn lights on and off based on camera activity
-- Turn lights off when locking your computer
+- Turn lights off when locking your Mac
 - Global keyboard shortcut for toggling lights on and off

 ## Download